EO-DataHub/eodh-training/temporary/first_workflow.md

 cwlVersion: v1.0

 ```
-From this example, we can see that we require two CommandLine CWL files: `clip.cwl`  and `calcs.cwl`.
+From this example, we can see that we require two CommandLine CWL files: `gdal-translate.cwl`  and `concatenate2.cwl`.
 Let's deal with these in order.

 ```
 class: CommandLineTool